rcalderong/filmviz/src/analyzer/README.md

     * **`interval`**: Video seconds between samples (defaults to 1).
     * **`callback`**: Function to be called on every analyzed sample.
 It receives an object with the data of the analyzed sample, as well as the progress of the analysis.

-* **Returns** a promise that resolves to an array of data when the analysis is finished, or rejects if it's cancelled.
+* **Returns** a promise that resolves to an array of data when the analysis is finished, or rejects if there's an error or it's cancelled.
 It also has a `cancel()` method to cancel the analysis.

 ## Examples